QUICK TRAIL FACTS

 - Sights: vernal pools

-The one-mile trail takes you through woods and by vernal pools — the Tatnic region has the highest density of vernal pools in New England.
+The one-mile trail through this Great Works Regional Land Trust preserve brings you through old oaks and mature forest dotted with boulders spat out by a glacier eons ago.
+You’ll also pass several dark vernal pools.
+The Tatnic region has the highest density of vernal pools in New England.
 Also, geologists have identified this area as the one-time caldera of an ancient, huge volcano!

 Directions: The trailhead is on Tatnic Road, next door to 2462 Tatnic Road, about 1,200 feet from the intersection with Cheney Woods Road.